Cossacks: Razin's Rebellion

 The divisions between the elite and the lawless led to the formation of a Cossack army, beginning in 1667 under Stenka Razin, and ultimately to the failure of Razin's rebellion.

 Stenka Razin was born into an elite Cossack family, and had made many diplomatic visits to Moscow before organizing his rebellion.
 The Cossacks were Razin's main supporters, and followed him during his first Persian campaign in 1667, plundering and pillaging Persian cities on the Caspian Sea.
 They returned in 1669, ill and hungry, tired from fighting, but rich with plundered goods.
-Muscovy tried to gain support from the old Cossacks, asking the ataman, or Cossack chieftain, to prevent Razin from following through with his plans.
+Russia tried to gain support from the old Cossacks, asking the ataman, or Cossack chieftain, to prevent Razin from following through with his plans.
 But the ataman was Razin's godfather, and was swayed by Razin's promise of a share of expedition wealth.
 His reply was that the elite Cossacks were powerless against the band of rebels.
 The elite did not see much threat from Razin and his followers either, although they realized he could cause them problems with the Muscovite system if his following developed into a rebellion against the central government.

 Razin and his followers began to capture cities at the start of the rebellion, in 1669.
 They seized the towns of Tsaritsyn, Astrakhan, Saratov, and Samara, implementing democratic rule and releasing peasants from slavery as they went.
 Razin envisioned a united Cossack republic throughout the southern steppe, in which the towns and villages would operate under the democratic, Cossack style of government.
 Their sieges often took place in the runaway peasant Cossacks' old towns, leading them to wreak havoc there and take revenge on their old masters.
 The elder Cossacks began to see the rebels' advance as a problem, and in 1671 decided to comply with the government in order to receive more subsidies.
 On April 14, ataman Yakovlev led elders to destroy the rebel camp.
 They captured Razin, taking him soon afterward to Moscow to be executed.

 Razin's rebellion marked the beginning of the end of traditional Cossack practices.
-In August 1671, Muscovite envoys administered the oath of allegiance and the Cossacks swore loyalty to the tsar.
-While they still had internal autonomy, the Cossacks became Muscovite subjects, a transition that was a dividing point again in Pugachev's Rebellion.
+In August 1671, Russian envoys administered the oath of allegiance and the Cossacks swore loyalty to the tsar.
+While they still had internal autonomy, the Cossacks became Russian subjects, a transition that was a dividing point again in Pugachev's Rebellion.